Alison Moyet: Music career

 At the age of 20, Moyet's mainstream pop career began in 1982 with the formation of the synth-pop duo Yazoo with former Depeche Mode member Vince Clarke.
 In the United States, the band operated under the name Yaz, due to trademark issues with the Yazoo Records record label already operating in the region.
 Yazoo had several hits, including "Only You", "Don't Go", "Situation" and "Nobody's Diary", and recorded two albums, Upstairs at Eric's and You and Me Both.

 In 1983, Clarke decided to disband Yazoo.
-While Clarke went on to form The Assembly (another duo, this time with Eric Radcliffe) and then Erasure (a duo again, with Andy Bell), Moyet signed to CBS, and began her solo career.
+While he went on to form The Assembly (another duo, this time with Eric Radcliffe) and then Erasure (a duo again, with Andy Bell), Moyet signed to CBS, and began her solo career.
 In 1984, Moyet released her debut solo album Alf (titled after her punk-era nickname).
-Alf was produced by the record producing and songwriting team of Jolley & Swain.
+Alf was produced by the record-producing and songwriting team of Jolley & Swain.
 The album was co-written by the duo and Moyet, with the exception of "Invisible", which was written for Moyet by Lamont Dozier.
 The record was a hit in Britain, reaching No. 1 in the UK Albums Chart.
-Alf spawned three international hit singles, Love Resurrection (UK No. 10), Invisible (UK No. 21) and All Cried Out (UK No. 8).
-In some European territories, a fourth single, For You Only, was also released.
+Alf spawned three international hit singles, "Love Resurrection" (UK No. 10), "Invisible" (UK No. 21) and "All Cried Out" (UK No. 8).
+In some European territories, a fourth single, "For You Only", was also released.
 In the US, "Invisible" was a Top 40 hit; Moyet has stated in several interviews over the years that she can no longer relate to the song and will no longer perform it live.

 In 1985, Moyet performed at Live Aid alongside Paul Young and later returned unscheduled to the stage (alongside Bob Geldof, David Bowie and Pete Townshend) to provide vocals on "Let It Be" when Paul McCartney's vocal microphone at his piano failed, leaving him unable to be heard for the first stanza of the song.
 (Twenty years later, he overdubbed his vocal for the Live Aid DVD release.)
 Moyet also released a single not featured on Alf, a cover of the standard "That Ole Devil Called Love", which climbed to No. 2 on the UK singles chart (it remains Moyet's highest-charting UK single).

 Moyet had another big UK hit the following year with "Is This Love?" (co-written by Eurythmics' Dave Stewart, under the pseudonym Jean Guiot), followed in 1987 by her second LP, Raindancing.
 Raindancing spawned further hit singles, including a cover of Floy Joy's "Weak in the Presence of Beauty" and "Ordinary Girl".
 In 1987, she scored another cover hit with "Love Letters", which peaked at UK No. 4.
 The video for the song featured comedy duo French and Saunders.